afps-spec

 version all manifests string MUST valid semver version none

-type all manifests string MUST flow\|skill\|tool\|provider none
+type all manifests string MUST agent\|skill\|tool\|provider none

 description all manifests string MAY free text none